Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 Why Your Static Defenses Don't Stop This

-This is the uncomfortable part for developers who've put effort into static protections:
+This is the part that's important for developers to understand clearly:

-Emulator detection — Frida works on real physical devices.
-Emulator detection doesn't apply.
+Emulator detection.
+Frida works on real physical devices.
+Emulator detection is irrelevant to gadget-mode deployment.

 onEnter: function(args) {